SharePoint/sp-dev-docs/docs/general-development/how-to-add-a-web-part-zone-snippet-in-sharepoint.md

 ## Inserting a web part zone snippet
 <a name="InsertSnippet"> </a>

 Like all snippets, you add this snippet from the Snippet Gallery.
-To navigate to the Snippet Gallery, you must first select a page layout to edit. web part zones can be added to page layouts but cannot be added to master pages.
+To navigate to the Snippet Gallery, you must first select a page layout to edit.
+Web part zones can be added to page layouts but cannot be added to master pages.